gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - A composite cannot be built without assigning at least one participating project.
 If the `GradleCompositeBuilder.build()` method is called without assigning at least one participant an `IllegalStateException` is thrown.
 - A composite can only add a single participating project via `GradleCompositeBuilder.withParticipant()`.
 If `GradleCompositeBuilder.withParticipant()` is called twice, a `IllegalStateException` is thrown.
-- Requesting a model by calling any of the methods in `GradleConnection` with a type that's not an interface will throw a `IllegalArgumentException`.
+- Requesting a model by calling any of the methods in `GradleComposite` with a type that's not an interface will throw a `IllegalArgumentException`.
-- The functionality of the model methods for `ProjectConnection` works as before.
-- A model for `GradleComposite` can be retrieved with any of the provided methods in `GradleConnection`.
+- A model for `GradleComposite` can be retrieved with any of the provided model methods.
 - A model can only be requested for the type `EclipseWorkspace`.
 Providing any other type throws a `IllegalArgumentException`.
 - A composite can be built with a single participating project if the hierarchy of the participating project only contains a single Gradle project.
 The requested `EclipseWorkspace` model contains a single project of type `EclipseProject`.
 The `EclipseProject` properly populates the model (e.g. name, path, classpath and project dependencies).